Amplus2/Amittam/README.md

 # Amittam
-This will be a version of Amittam, that is actually safe.
+This will be a version of Amittam that is actually safe.